sinpran/Fetch-Receipt-Processor/README.md

 1. Prerequisites:

 - Clone this repository.
-- Install [Docker](https://www.docker.com/) on your machine if do not have it already.
+- Install [Docker](https://www.docker.com/) on your machine if you do not have it already.

 2. Build Docker Image:

-- Navigate to the root directory of the repo where the `Dockerfile` and this `README.md` are located.
+- Navigate to the root directory of this repo where the `Dockerfile` and this `README.md` are located.
 - Run the following command to build the Docker image:

 ```